Gobir: Modern history

-Resistance against the Jihadists was continued in the north-east by Sarkin Ali dan Yakubu and Sarki Mayaki.
+Resistance against the Jihadists was continued in the north-east by Sarki Ali dan Yakubu and Sarki Mayaki.
 With the help of the Hausa ruler of Katsina the latter built a new capital of Gobir in Tibiri, 10 km north of Maradi in 1836.
 When the Gobir Sultan revolted against the Sokoto Caliphate that same year, Sokoto Sultan Muhammed Bello crushed the rebellion at the Battle of Gawakuke.
-Here in present Niger the old dynasty of the Hausa rulers of Gobir is still continued today.
-A rival branch of the dynasty has its seat in Sabon Birni north of Sokoto in Nigeria.
+The Gobirawa dispersed to Birnin Kadaye, Gawon Bazau, and Tibiri.